 But those results and benefits don’t disappear as soon as girls stop participating in sports.

 A study comparing former athletes against active women, women with irregular and inconsistent activity, and sedentary women found that the former athletes consistently had higher bone mineral density results.
 The study concluded that an hour or more per week of regular vigorous weight-bearing exercise is associated with an increase in bone mineral density within a normal population.
-It also confirmed that long-term weight-bearing exercise as an important factor in bone density and fracture prevention.
+It also confirmed that long-term weight-bearing exercise is an important factor in bone density and fracture prevention.

 While the obvious concern is triad and its related symptoms, excessive exercise can lead to other injuries, like stress fractures.
 Particularly common among distance runners, stress fractures can begin to show up when bone remodeling can’t keep up with the repetitive pressure put on their legs.

-Treating Female Athlete Triad Syndrome
+Addressing Female Athlete Triad Syndrome

 What you can do: